pderaaij/research-intrapreneurship/thesis/chapter-4.md

 Confirmatory factor analyses showed that the four-factor model in which the study variables were kept separate was a better fit to the data.
 The four-factor model ($\chi$<sup>2</sup> (98, N=269) = 401.566, $\rho$ < 0.001; comparative fit index (CFI) = .873; root mean square error of approximation (RMSEA) = .107; standardised root mean square residual (SRMR) = .037) compared better then the one-factor model (x<sup>2</sup> (104, N=269) = 1443.527, $\rho$ < 0.001; CFI = .44; RMSEA = .219; SRMR = .17).
 An ANOVA test between the models showed a $\Delta\chi$<sup>2</sup> of 1042 with a $\rho$ < 0.001.
 The results of the four-factor model support the distinctiveness of the measures used in the study.

+## 4.2 Hypothesis testing

-Contradictory the individual autonomy needs relate positively to intrapreneurial behaviour whereas supplied organisational autonomy relates negatively.
+@@Contradictory the individual autonomy needs relate positively to intrapreneurial behaviour whereas supplied organisational autonomy relates negatively.
 This suggests that both needs and supply of autonomy has no congruent and incongruent effect [@@].
 Multiple linear regression analysis ($\chi$<sup>2</sup> = 0.0423, F (266) = 5.874, $\rho$ < 0.01) confirms the contradictory findings.
 For every 1% increase in individual autonomy need an 0.24% increase of intrapreneurial behaviour is found ($\rho$ < 0.01).
 On organisational supplied autonomy each 1% increase leads to 0.17% decrease of intrapreneurial behaviour ($\rho$ < 0.05).

 Results from polynomial regression analysis is displayed in table [-@tbl:model-poly]. $R^2$ results suggest that both models account for significant variance.
 For both models low $R^2$ values are reported.
-These low values indicate high variability in the collected data.
 As this study tests congruence hypothesis the values of $R^2$ are not informative.
-To test the hypothesis the pattern in the coefficients is crucial, which is not displayed by $R^2$.
+To test the hypothesis the pattern in the coefficients is crucial, which is not displayed by $R^2$ (Edwards, personal communication).

 \footnotesize